Controlling evanescent waves using silicon photonic all-dielectric metamaterials for dense integration: Results

 We now demonstrate this drastic reduction in the cross-talk made possible with the anisotropy in the cladding (Fig.~\ref{fig:Crosstalk}a).
 The top view image of coupled e-skid waveguides fabricated on an SOI chip is shown in Fig.~\ref{fig:Crosstalk}b.
 The power exchanged between two identical lossless coupled waveguides is:

 where $I_{0} $ is the input power, $L$ is the distance for which the two waveguides are coupled, and $L_{c} $ is the coupling length.
 Note $L_{c} $ is defined such that if the waveguides are coupled for a distance $L=L_{c}$, complete power transfer occurs from the first waveguide to the adjacent waveguide.
 Figure~\ref{fig:Crosstalk}c illustrates the experimental setup to measure the coupling length.
 Light is in-coupled to the first waveguide through the grating coupler \cite{wang_focusing_2014} and the second waveguide is coupled to the first waveguide over a distance of $L$.
 The center-to-center separation between the two waveguides is only 1000 nm.
 The output power of the two waveguides is out-coupled by the two grating couplers at the ends of each waveguide.
-Note that we can ignore the propagation loss in this experiment as the total length does not exceed a few hundred microns whereas the insertion loss is in the range of a few dB/cm at the operating wavelength $\lambda=1550$~nm \cite{chrostowski_silicon_2015}.
+Note that we can ignore the propagation loss in this experiment as the total length does not exceed a few hundred microns whereas the propagation loss is 3.67 dB/cm at the operating wavelength $\lambda=1550$~nm (see Supplementary note 6 for details about the characterization of the propagation loss).
 The ratio between the measured powers for strip waveguides and e-skid waveguides are shown in Fig.~\ref{fig:Crosstalk}d.
 This highlights that the analytical expression (${I_{2} \mathord{\left/ {\vphantom {I_{2} I_{1} =\tan ^{2} }} \right. \kern-\nulldelimiterspace} I_{1} =\tan ^{2} } \left({\pi L\mathord{\left/ {\vphantom {\pi L 2L_{c} }} \right. \kern-\nulldelimiterspace} 2L_{c} } \right)$) matches the experimental data.
 It is clearly seen that the coupled power to the second waveguide is almost two orders of magnitude lower for the e-skid waveguide.
 The measured and simulated \cite{CST} coupling length normalized to the wavelength for different core sizes is plotted in Fig.~\ref{fig:Crosstalk}e for waveguides with the same separation distance of 1000 nm.
-It is seen that the coupling length for e-skid waveguides is an order of magnitude higher than that for strip waveguides allowing miniaturization of photonic integrated circuits without considerable cross-talk between the waveguides.
+It is seen that the coupling length for the TE-like mode of e-skid waveguides is an order of magnitude higher than that for strip waveguides allowing miniaturization of photonic integrated circuits without considerable cross-talk between the waveguides.
 Note that increasing the core size in conventional strip waveguides, which corresponds to higher power confinement inside the core, does not guarantee the reduction in cross-talk (unshaded region Fig.~\ref{fig:Crosstalk}e) as the evanescent tails are not controlled.
+These drastically increased $L_c$ are due to the reduced skin-depth with a higher anisotropy, reducing the waveguide cross-talk significantly in comparison with other dielectric structures which have been proposed to reduce the cross-talk (Table~\ref{crosstalk}).
+Note that since the TM-like mode has a negligible electric field component in the $x$ direction, it does not probe/feel the dielectric anisotropy of the cladding.
+As expected, this results in higher cross-talk for TM-modes compared to strip waveguides (see Supplementary Figures 6 and 7 for more details about the polarization effect and the proposed design to control the skin-depth of the TM-like mode).